-Remote data analysis techniques.
+4. Remote data analysis techniques.
 The emergence of remote data collection systems has spurred research into better remote analysis techniques.
-Podgursky et al. [21]-[25] present techniques for clustering program executions.
+Podgursky et al. [24]-[28] present techniques for clustering program executions.
 Their goal is to support automated fault detection and failure classification.
-Bowring et al. [26] classify program executions using a technique based on Markov models.
-Brun and Ernst [27] use two machine learning approaches to identify types of invariants that are likely to be good fault indicators.
-Liblit et al. [28], [29] remotely capture data on both crashing and non-crashing executions, using statistical learning algorithms to identify data that predicts each outcome.
-Elbaum and Diep [30] investigate ways to efficiently collect field data and use them for improving the representativeness of test suites.
-Michail and Xie's [31] Stabilizer system correlates users' partial event histories with failures they report.
+Bowring et al. [29] classify program executions using a technique based on Markov models.
+Brun and Ernst [30] use two machine learning approaches to identify types of invariants that are likely to be good fault indicators.
+Liblit et al. [31], [32] remotely capture data on both crashing and non-crashing executions, using statistical learning algorithms to identify data that predicts each outcome.
+Elbaum and Diep [33] investigate ways to efficiently collect field data and use them for improving the representativeness of test suites.
+Michail and Xie [34] Stabilizer system correlates users' partial event histories with failures they report.
 The models are then linked back into running systems allowing them to predict reoccurences of the failure.
 Users are also offered a chance to terminate the current operation when imminent failure is predicted.

-Earlier remote data analysis techniques share several limitations.
+These efforts share several limitations.
 Most of them consider only a few specific features of program executions, such as program branches, method entry counts or variable values.
 They do not support broader types of quality assurance techniques.
-Moreover, many such techniques require heavyweight data collection, which creates considerable overhead in terms of code bloat, data transmission and analysis costs and, in most cases, execution time.
+Also, many such techniques require heavyweight data collection, which creates considerable overhead in terms of code bloat, data transmission and analysis costs and, in most cases, execution time.

-Distributed continuous quality assurance (QA) environments.
-Distributed continuous QA environments are designed to support the design, implementation, and execution of remote data analysis techniques such as the ones described in the previous paragraph.
-For example, Dart [32] and CruiseControl [33] are continuous integration servers that initiate build and test processes whenever repository check-ins occur.
+5. Distributed continuous quality assurance (DCQA) environments.
+DCQA environments are designed to support the design, implementation and execution of remote data analysis techniques such as the ones described in the previous paragraph.
+For example, Dart [35] and CruiseControl [?] are continuous integration servers that initiate build and test processes whenever repository check-ins occur.
 Users install clients that automatically check out software from a remote repository, builds it, executes the tests, and submits the results to the Dart server.
-A major limitation of Dart and CruiseControl, however, is that the underlying QA process is hard-wired, i.e., other QA processes or other implementations of the build and test process are not easily supported and the process cannot be steered.
+A major limitation of Dart and CruiseControl, however, is that the underlying QA process is hardwired, i.e., other QA processes or other implementations of the build and test processes are not easily supported and the process cannot be steered.
 As a result, these QA processes cannot exploit incoming results nor avoid already discovered problems, which leads to wasted resources and lost improvement opportunities.

 Although these efforts described above can provide some insight into fielded behavior, they have significant limitations.
-For example, they are largely ad hoc and often have no scientific basis for assuring that information is gathered systematically and comprehensively.
-Moreover, many existing approaches are reactive and have limited scope (e.g., they can be used only when software crashes or only focus only on a single, narrow task), whereas effective measurement and analysis support needs to be much broader and more proactive (e.g., seeking to collect and analyze important information continuously, before problems occur).

-Existing approaches also often inadequately document the activities that have been performed, which makes it hard to determine the full extent of (or gaps in) the measurement and analysis process.
-These approaches also limit developer control over the measurement and analysis process (e.g., although developers may be able to decide what aspects of their software to examine, some usage contexts are evaluated multiple times, whereas others are not evaluated at all).
+First, they are largely ad hoc and often have no scientific basis for assuring that information is gathered systematically and comprehensively.
+Second, many existing approaches are reactive and have limited scope (e.g., they can be used only when software crashes or only focus only on a single, narrow task), whereas effective measurement and analysis support needs to be much broader and more proactive (e.g., seeking to collect and analyze important information continuously, before problems occur).
+Third, existing approaches inadequately document the activities that have been performed, which makes it hard to determine the full extent of (or gaps in) the measurement and analysis process.
+Fourth, existing approaches limit developer control over the measurement and analysis process (e.g., although developers may be able to decide what aspects of their software to examine, some usage contexts are evaluated multiple times, whereas others are not evaluated at all).
 Finally, most existing approaches do not intelligently adapt by learning from measurement results obtained earlier by other users.
 These limitations collectively yield inefficient and opaque in-the-field measurement and analysis processes that are insufficient to support today's software designers.